HeroCTF/HeroCTF_v3/Box/DevOps_User/README.md

 ### Hints

 - There are a some steps and a lot of information to consider before validating this machine, but the overall level remains easy.
+- You get a password ?
+Check other services !

 ### Files